Vivek-04022001/documentation/docs/backend/indexing.md

 ## Extending indexed data

 Sometimes you need to extend the `SearchableText` with additional data which isn't stored in a field.
-It is possible to register a named adapter which provides additional data.
+It's possible to register a named adapter which provides additional data.

 ```python
 from plone.app.dexterity import textindexer